Aliens of London

 - Not to mention Tracks and his Thurston Howell III, upper Connecticut accent.

-- Also pops up in the films, when the first Autobot to die happened to be voiced by a black man. * In the second film, Skids and Mudflap are two idiotic robots who seem to have based their mannerisms on hip-hop culture.
+- Also pops up in the films, when the first Autobot to die happened to be voiced by a black man. note In the second film, Skids and Mudflap are two idiotic robots who seem to have based their mannerisms on hip-hop culture.
 Specifically; they're wiggers.
 There's also an Australian 'Bot.

 - Let's not forget Transformers Animated, where Blitzwing has three separate German accents, the Jet Twins have Eastern European accents, Jazz is still black (but in a fairly different way, more Beatnik than Jive Turkey, and also is the first Transformer to wear pants), and, as usual, uptight bad guys are always British.